BrnCPrz/python/README.md

   * Uses network theory concepts

 ### aMatrix
-  * Builds a relationship Matrix from a pedigree
+  * Builds a relationship (A) Matrix from a pedigree